Back to Glossary

 Zero-Sum Characteristics

 Positive-sum advertising creates sustainable ecosystems where advertising is seen as valuable rather than annoying.
-This benefits all participants long-term and enables higher-quality publishers, better-funded advertisers, and happier users who discover products they actually want.
+This enables higher-quality publishers, better-funded advertisers, and users who appreciate discovering new protocols.